Pop Culture Madness!

 The mail truck most commonly used by the USPS was produced by Grumman and is called the Long Life Vehicle.
 Production began in 1987, and a new one hasn't been produced since 1994.

-When Billy Idol's cover of Tommy James and the Shondells' song Mony Mony reached #1 on the charts in 1987, it dethroned Tiffany's I Think We're Alone Now, which was also a cover of a Tommy James and the Shondells song.
+When Billy Idol’s cover of Tommy James and the Shondells’ song Mony Mony reached #1 in 1987, it dethroned Tiffany’s I Think We’re Alone Now, also a cover of Tommy James and the Shondells song.

 Eli Lilly & Company's Prozak was first sold to the public.

-Mathias Rust, a West German 19 year old teenager, flew through Soviet air defences to land a Cessna plane in Red Square.
+Mathias Rust, a West German 19-year-old teenager, flew through Soviet air defenses to land a Cessna plane in Red Square.

 Actor and Personality Mr. T angered the residents of Lake Forest, by cutting down more than a hundred oak trees on his estate.
 The incident was called The Lake Forest Chain Saw Massacre.
 He was attempting to help his allergies.